London Ontario, Canada Travel Guide

 London values its green spaces, including the Thames Valley Parkway, Fanshawe Conservation Area, and various Environmentally Significant Areas (ESAs).
 The Upper Thames River Conservation Authority (UTRCA) manages these areas, promoting protecting the environment.
 Support these efforts by staying on marked trails, disposing of waste properly, and showing respect for wildlife.

-London maintains a robust municipal recycling program with blue boxes for paper, plastics, glass, and metals, along with green bins for organic waste.
-Public recycling bins are available in parks and retail areas.
+London keeps a robust municipal recycling program with blue boxes for paper, plastics, glass, and metals, along with green bins for compostable refuse.
+Public recycling bins are available in parks and commerce areas.
 As a visitor, minimize single-use plastics by carrying a reusable water bottle and shopping bag.
-London's tap water is safe to drink.
+London's you can drink the tap water.

 Conscious choices support environmental protection and local communities during your travels.